olivierpierre/comp26020-problems/lecture04/sizeof/README.md

-Write a simple program printing the size of `int` variables, followed on the next line by the size of `double` variables, followed on a third line by the size of `unsigned long long` variables.
+Write a simple program printing the size of `int` variables, followed on the next line by the size of `double` variables, followed on a third line by the size of `unsigned long long int` variables.
 On a last line, print the value of the multiplication of these 3 sizes.
 The expected output (on a modern 64 bits machine) is: